 Shower Features: Staying Clean on the Road

-When it comes to keeping clean, there are three main options for a van: indoor shower, outdoor shower, or no shower.
+When it comes to keeping clean, there are a few considerations: shower or no shower?
+Hot water or cold water?

 Pros of outdoor showers: